EliteGreyIT67/DNAFL-app/README.md

 MIT License.
 See [LICENSE](LICENSE).

 ## Roadmap
-- Charts: Visualize enjoinments by county/date (Chart.js).
 - Auth: Private Sheets access.
 - Backups: Auto-export sheets to repo.
 - More Counties: Escambia, Orange, etc.
 - Fuzzy Search: For name variations.
+- Advanced Charts: Date trends, exportable PNGs.

 Questions?
 Open an issue or ping @EliteGreyIT67.
 Thanks for using DNAFL-app—protecting animals, one list at a time! 🐾